 When you check in your pet using this transportation method, you must travel on the same flight(s) to your pet's destination.
 Check in at least 1 hour, but no more than 2 hours before departure.
 Please note there may be specific check-in requirements at your departure airport.
 Your pet will be available for pick-up in the baggage claim area approximately 30 minutes after the flight arrives.

 If your trip includes a transfer to another flight operated by Alaska Airlines, Horizon Air, SkyWest Flight Series 3300-3499, PenAir, or Ravn Alaska, we allow a maximum connection time of 4 hours for the animal at the connection city.

-- Flights operated by PenAir outside the State of Alaska
+- By PenAir outside the State of Alaska

 Alaska Airlines does not transfer pets to other airlines.
 If your trip includes a transfer to any other airline, you must allow time to pick up your pet in the baggage claim area and re-check your pet with the connecting airline.

 If a delay prevents your pet's flight from departing, your pet may be placed in a kennel facility until it can be transported.
 Costs incurred due to weather-related delays are the responsibility of the pet owner.

 Alaska Airlines will accept a pet and kennel combined weight of up to 150 lbs.
 Should the pet and kennel weigh 151 pounds or more, please contact Air Cargo for assistance and pricing.

 Checked kennel requirements